Joehuu/osu-web/resources/docs/source/includes/_structures/comment_bundle.md

 pinned_comments   | [Comment](#comment)[]?                | Pinned comments
 sort              | string                                | one of the [CommentSort](#commentsort) types
 top_level_count   | number?                               | Number of comments at the top level.
 Not returned for replies. total             | number?                               | Total number of comments.
-Not retuned for replies. user_follow       | boolean                               | is the current user watching the comment thread? user_votes        | number[]                              | IDs of the comments in the bundle the current user has upvoted users             | [UserCompact](#usercompact)[]         | array of users related to the comments
+Not returned for replies. user_follow       | boolean                               | is the current user watching the comment thread? user_votes        | number[]                              | IDs of the comments in the bundle the current user has upvoted users             | [UserCompact](#usercompact)[]         | array of users related to the comments